 Rustgi Lab

-The Rustgi laboratory has long-standing thematic interests in the cell-type and tissue-type specific actions of certain oncogenes (cyclin D1, EGFR) and tumor suppressor genes (p53, p120 catenin) in modulating the initiation, progression and invasion of gastrointestinal cancers, especially upper GI, pancreatic and colon.
-We employ novel three-dimensional cell culture systems (mouse and human origins) and genetically-engineered mouse models to investigate molecular mechanisms.
-These projects are translated into the objectives of improving molecular diagnostics and experimental therapeutics in patients.
+Our laboratory has long-standing thematic interests in the cell-type and tissue-type specific actions of certain oncogenes (cyclin D1, EGFR) and tumor suppressor genes (p53, p120 catenin) in modulating the initiation, progression and metastasis of gastrointestinal cancers, especially upper GI (esophageal, gastric), pancreatic and colon.
+We employ novel three-dimensional cell culture systems (mouse and human 3D organoids and air-liquid interface) and genetically-engineered mouse models to investigate molecular mechanisms.
+These approaches are complemented by evaluation of human tissues.
+These projects are translated with the objectives of improving molecular diagnostics and novel therapeutics in patients.

 Oncogenes and Tumor Suppressors in the Tumor Microenvironment

-Tumor cell progression is illustrated by invasion into the extracellular matrix (ECM) or stoma.
+Tumor cell progression is illustrated by invasion into the extracellular matrix (ECM) or stroma.
 This then involves interrelated networks between tumor cells and diverse cell types in the tumor microenvironment.
-This cross-talk and cross-fertilization trigger a necessary cascade of events prior to dissemination of tumor cells into blood and lymphatic vessels, as well as local and distant metastasis.
+This cross-talk triggers a necessary cascade of events prior to dissemination of tumor cells into blood and lymphatic vessels, as well as local and distant metastasis.
 These include, but are not restricted to, immune cells/inflammatory cells, fibroblasts, endothelial cells, pericytes, neurons, and adipocytes.
-Our unified view is that p120ctn loss or mislocalization, either of which abrogates its tumor suppressor activities involved in the maintenance of the adherens junctions (complex with E-cadherin) fosters tumor initiation as revealed by our published work on the conditional loss of p120ctn in the mouse esophagus, resulting in invasive ESCC (with local metastasis to lymph nodes) accompanied by desmoplasia and the specific recruitment of myeloid derived suppressor cells (MDSCs) or immature myeloid cells.
+We investigate how the p53 tumor suppressor protein modulates

 Pancreatic Cancer & Cellular Plasticity

 The exocrine pancreas has a remarkable ability to regenerate after injury, as illustrated in acute pancreatitis, and subsets of chronic pancreatitis.
 Acinar-ductal metaplasia (ADM) is critical in the ability of the exocrine pancreas to regenerate or permit progression to a preneoplastic state (pancreatic intraepithelial neoplasia or PanIN).
 In mouse models of pancreatic cancer, induction of either acute or chronic pancreatitis results in tissue-wide ADM that is followed by rapid repair (we designate this as “Adaptive” ADM).
 However, in the presence of oncogenic Kras, repair is impaired and ADM progresses to PanIN lesions (we designate this as “Oncogenic” ADM).
 Currently, the mechanisms underlying the formation of ADM and how ADM progresses to PanIN in the presence of mutant Kras remain unknown.
 Recently, our group performed gene expression analysis of murine ductal cells isolated from the developing pancreas, acute pancreatitis (ADM), and PanIN expressing oncogenic KrasG12D, and compared the expression profiles to that of normal pancreatic ductal cells, resulting in nearly 80 potential genes of interest.
 Prrx1 (paired-related homeobox 1) was the most differentially regulated transcription factor in all three processes, followed by Etv5, a member of the Ets family of transcriptional factors.
-Based upon compelling published and preliminary data, we hypothesize that Etv5 and Prrx1 are involved in the initiation and maintenance of ADM, respectively, following pancreatitis.
+We believe that Etv5 and Prrx1 are involved in the initiation and maintenance of ADM, respectively, following pancreatitis.
 Furthermore, we hypothesize that this regulation allows for subsequent transformation by oncogenic Kras, thereby promoting progression to PanIN.
+More recently, we have focused on the Fra1 protein as being a master regulator along the continuum from normal pancreas to ADM to PanIN to PDAC.

 The intestinal epithelium is in a dynamic equilibrium of proliferation, differentiation and apoptosis along the crypt-villus gradient.
 Normal intestinal homeostasis is disturbed during states of infection, inflammation and malignant transformation (adenomatous polyps, colorectal cancer).
 The pathogenesis of sporadic colorectal cancer involves distinct pathways with characteristic genomic and genetic alterations.
 Despite significant advances in leveraging our understanding of these pathways for diagnostic, prognostic, and therapeutic strategies, colorectal cancer (CRC) remains a leading cause of cancer-related mortality.
 This underscores a specific need to identify and understand novel, therapeutically tractable pathways in intestinal homeostasis that may drive CRC.
 Our work has introduced and elucidated the novel role of mRNA binding proteins in intestinal/colonic epithelial homeostasis, as well as aberrations including hyperproliferation, altered metabolism and transformation.
 LIN28B, an mRNA binding protein, also critical in embryonic stem cells, post- transcriptionally regulates the let-7 microRNA family and results in suppression of differentiation.
 In turn, Let-7 microRNAs have diverse mRNA targets, including IMP1 (Igf2 mRNA binding protein-1), another mRNA binding protein.
 We have demonstrated that LIN28B and IMP1 separately drive tumor-initiating cell phenotypes associated with their roles in regulating proliferation and differentiation during normal homeostasis; however, it remains unclear if LIN28B-mediated hyperproliferation, altered differentiation, and associated tumorigenesis requires IMP1.
-In addition, it remains unknown if the tumor promoting or metastatic roles of IMP1 depend entirely on its regulation by Let-7 downstream of LIN28B.
-Our overarching hypothesis of this proposal is that LIN28B and IMP1 comprise cooperative roles in controlling post-transcriptionally the pathways (some known) associated with epithelial cell fate, which may favor malignant transformation.
+Currently, we are focused on LIN28B contributes to metastasis in the background of APC, KRAS and p53 mutations, using mouse models and 3D organoids.

 Stem Cells in the Upper GI Tract